Advance Medical Directives (Power of Attorney/Living Will)

 - Sometimes family members don't agree about what should happen.
 When this happens, a guardian may need to be appointed.
 This is done by a judge which takes both time and money.
 The guardian may or may not be the person you would want to make decisions for you.

 - Guardianship is a legal process in which a person is appointed by a court to make medical decisions for a patient after they become unable to make their own decisions.
 Petitioning the court for guardianship can cost thousands of dollars.

 - An Advance Directive is a statement of your wishes that is completed in advance and later used if you become unable to communicate those wishes.
 There is no cost to completing an Advance Directive when completed through your hospital or clinic.

 Does UW Health offer help in completing Advance Directives?

 - Many clinics have social workers available.
 Ask your clinic.

-- Information and assistance is available on a monthly basis at both UW Hospital and the West Clinic:
+- Information and assistance is available on a monthly basis at both University Hospital and the West Clinic:

 UW Medical Foundation and Department of Family Medicine and Community Health Clinics: UW Medical Foundation and Department of Family Medicine and Community Health Patient Resources social workers can be reached at (608) 821-4819.

 Inpatients: Patients should let their nurse know they’d like to speak with a social worker or chaplain.

 - A lawyer is not needed to complete these documents, and they do not need to be notarized.